On the theories classified by an \'etendue: Consequences

 modulo the theory $\theory^+$. \end{enumerate} \end{df} \begin{rem} In the multi-sorted context discussed in \cite[\S 7]{TST}, Caramello's \emph{hyperconnected expansions} play the role of reducible, conservative expansions.
-We have elected to follow the adjectives used by the model theory community (cf.\ \cite{hodgespillay,reduction_prop}). \end{rem} \begin{lem}[Theorem 7.1.5 \cite{TST}] Let $f \colon \ftopos \to \topos$ be a hyperconnected geometric morphism.
-For any theory $\theory$ classified by $\topos$, there is a theory $\theory^+$ classified by $\ftopos$ that is a conservative, reducible expansion of $\theory$. \end{lem} \begin{proof} This is just a combination of \cite[Theorem 7.1.5]{TST} and \cite[Lemma D1.4.13]{elephant}. \end{proof} \begin{ex} Let $\theory$ be the (complete) geometric theory of a $\Sigma$-structure $M$, and let $\phi(x)$ be a unary geometric formula.
-Let $\topos_\Otheory$ denote the \emph{object classifier} topos (\cite[\S D3,2]{elephant}) and let $\chi_\phi \colon \topos_\theory \to \topos_\Otheory$ be the characteristic morphism of $\phi(x)$, viewed as an object of the classifying topos $\topos_\theory$.
-We denote the hyperconnect-localic factorisation of $\chi_\phi$ by $\topos_\theory \to \topos_{\phi(\theory)} \to \topos_\Otheory$.
-The factoring topos $\topos_{\phi(\theory)}$ classifies the theory of the induced substructure $\phi(M) \subseteq M$ (described in \cref{rem:rel_cat}).
-That is, $\phi(\theory)$ is the geometric theory over the signature $\Sigma$ whose axioms are those sequents $\psi(\vec{x}) \vdash \chi(\vec{x})$ between geometric formulae where

-The obvious expansion of $\phi(\theory)$ to $\theory$, where $\psi^+(\vec{x})$ is given by $\psi(\vec{x}) \land \phi(x_1) \land \dots \land \phi(x_n)$, is reducible and conservative by construction. \end{ex} Thus, by combining our characterisation of the theories classified by an étendue with \cite[Theorem 3.1]{rosenthal2}, we obtain the following. \begin{coro} Every geometric theory admits a reducible, conservative expansion to a uniformly co-ordinatisable theory. \end{coro} \begin{ex} We give an explicit description of a reducible, conservative expansion to a uniformly co-ordinatisable theory in the case for the theory $\Dtheory_\infty$ of \emph{infinite decidable objects}, i.e.\ the theory over the signature with one binary relation $\neq$ and, as axioms, the sequents
+We have elected to follow the adjectives used by the model theory community (cf.\ \cite{hodgespillay,reduction_prop}). \end{rem} \begin{prop}[Theorem 7.1.5 \cite{TST}] Let $f \colon \ftopos \to \topos$ be a hyperconnected geometric morphism.
+For any theory $\theory$ classified by $\topos$, there is a theory $\theory^+$ classified by $\ftopos$ that is a conservative, reducible expansion of $\theory$. \end{prop} \begin{proof} This is just a combination of \cite[Theorem 7.1.5]{TST} and \cite[Lemma D1.4.13]{elephant}. \end{proof} Thus, by combining our characterisation of the theories classified by an étendue with \cite[Theorem 3.1]{rosenthal2}, we obtain the following. \begin{coro} Every geometric theory admits a reducible, conservative expansion to a uniformly co-ordinatisable theory. \end{coro} \begin{ex} We give an explicit description of a reducible, conservative expansion to a uniformly co-ordinatisable theory in the case for the theory $\Dtheory_\infty$ of \emph{infinite decidable objects}, i.e.\ the theory over the signature with one binary relation $\neq$ and, as axioms, the sequents

 Recall that $\Dtheory_\infty$ is classified by the \emph{Schanuel topos}, which can be described as the topos ${\bf B}\Omega(\N)$ of continuous actions on discrete sets by the topological group $\Omega(\N)$ of permutations of the naturals $\N$, viewed as an amorphic countable set, equipped with the \emph{pointwise convergence topology} (see, for instance, \cite[Example D3.4.10]{elephant}).
 On the other hand, the topos $\Set^{\Omega(\N)}$ of all $\Omega(\N)$-actions on sets, continuous and non-continuous, classifies the geometric theory of $\Omega(\N)$-torsors (\cref{ex:torsors}).
 The inclusion of continuous $\Omega(\N)$-actions into all actions is the inverse image of a geometric morphism $\Set^{\Omega(\N)} \to {\bf B}\Omega(\N)$ which is moreover hyperconnected, as is easily checked (see also \cite[p.~225]{elephant}).
 As it stands, this geometric morphism does not yield the theory of $\Omega(\N)$-torsors as a reducible, conservative expansion of the theory of decidable objects.
 We can instead replace the theory of $\Omega(\N)$-torsors with a \emph{Morita equivalent} theory, i.e.\ a geometric theory with the same classifying topos.